run-llama/llama-hub/loader_hub/file/image/README.md

 # Image Loader

-This loader extracts the text from an image that has text in it (e.g. a receipt (key-value pairs) or plain text image).
-If image has plain text, it uses [pytesseract](https://pypi.org/project/pytesseract/) and If image has for key-value pairs text (Invoice receipts) [Donut](https://huggingface.co/docs/transformers/model_doc/donut) transformer model is used.
+This loader extracts the text from an image that has text in it, e.g. a receipt (key-value pairs) or a plain text image.
+If the image has plain text, the loader uses [pytesseract](https://pypi.org/project/pytesseract/).
+If image has text in key-value pairs like an invoice, the [Donut](https://huggingface.co/docs/transformers/model_doc/donut) transformer model is used.
 The file extensions .png, .jpg, and .jpeg are preferred.
 A single local file is passed in each time you call `load_data`.

 ## Usage